flutter/website/src/docs/get-started/install/_get-sdk.md

 ### Run flutter doctor

-Run the following command to see if there are any dependencies you need to install to complete the setup (for verbose output, use the `-v` flag):
+Run the following command to see if there are any dependencies you need to install to complete the setup (for verbose output, add the `-v` flag):

 ```terminal
 $ flutter doctor